 Studies have shown a link between obesity during pregnancy and higher risk of childhood obesity.

 Largely overlooked is how the health of prospective fathers can affect predisposition to diseases such as obesity and diabetes, although researchers have long known that using alcohol, tobacco, and other drugs can decrease fertility among men.

 “In humans there have been a few studies showing that mothers’ diets can really affect the health of their offspring, so maybe the same is true of dads,” said Stanford.

 “We expect that women need to make certain lifestyle changes prior to conception, but the idea that men should be doing the same thing is a foreign concept,” Caleb Backe, a personal trainer and health and wellness expert at Maple Holistics, told Healthline.
 “Male obesity impacts testosterone levels and sperm levels, so this additional information is not at all surprising.
 It essentially affects the genetic expression of sperm, which would then have a lasting effect on offspring.”

 In humans, cultural and environmental factors as well as genetics figure into risk of diseases like diabetes and obesity.

 Stanford and colleagues were able to eliminate the non-genetic influences in the lab.

 “We hope that the study would encourage dads to be more active for their offspring but also to be more active with their offspring,” said Stanford.

 Research bears this out.

-A 2018 study in the journal BMJ, for example, found that mothers who had healthy lifestyles during their child’s adolescence substantially reduced their children’s risk of obesity.
+A in the journal BMJ, for example, found that mothers who had healthy lifestyles during their child’s adolescence substantially reduced their children’s risk of obesity.